How to Cook the Perfect Steak Every Time โ Pan-Seared, Grilled, or Oven-Finished!

 To prevent or slow greying of meat, ensure it is tightly wrapped in plastic wrap to discourage contact with air.

-During the dry aging process, the meat loses water which creates a richer flavor.
-Additionally, enzymatic changes happen during the aging process that also contribute to flavor and tenderness.
+During the dry aging process, the meat loses water, creating a richer flavor.
+Additionally, enzymatic changes during the aging process contribute to flavor and tenderness.

 The top 5 most tender steaks are: